 These damages will be adjusted by the victim’s percentage of fault.
 So if you were 10 percent at fault, you would lose 10 percent off whatever award you ultimately received.

-Your lawyer will first examine the accident report from your golf cart accident and go over the details with you.
+Your injury lawyer in Georgia will first examine the accident report from your golf cart accident and go over the details with you.
 It’s essential to make sure everything on the report is correct.

 If you had the right of way when the crash occurred, there’s a good chance that the other driver was all or mostly at fault.
 However, the other driver might claim that you were at fault, and their insurance company will be inclined to believe them – so they don’t have to pay your claim.